 by Laura Kazimierska

-One of the most common questions we get from new divers is how to use less air underwater?
+One of the most common questions we get from divers of all levels is how to use less air while diving?

-Even though it’s not a competition, when you realized that after the dive you have more air left than you buddy it gives you that feeling of satisfaction.
+Even though it’s not a competition, when you realize that you have more air left after the dive than your buddy, it gives you that feeling of satisfaction, right?

-Using less air on a dive is of course more than just that, primarily it extends your dive time.
+Of course, using less air on a dive is more than just that.
+Primarily it extends your dive time.

-But what can we do to actually improve our air consumption?
+But what can we do actually to improve our air consumption when SCUBA diving?